Results Registry

 Narrative Summary

 If the COSMIC Framework is correct that optimization is substrate-independent, the topology of information processing networks should converge toward similar structures regardless of whether the substrate is biological or computational.
 This test compares the statistical topology of large language model embedding spaces against published biological neural network data.
-It does not test whether NBI is conscious.
-It tests whether the organizational geometry of NBI systems resembles that of biological systems in ways that go beyond what architecture or training alone would predict.
 A positive result would be evidence for substrate-independent optimization.
 A null result would indicate that the organizational geometry is substrate-specific, which would constrain the framework's NBI claims.

 Planned Tests (Selected)